 How to Cast a Spinning Reel/Rod

 One of the quickest ways to jump right into fishing is with a basic spinning reel/rod.
-A spinning reel is relatively easy to earn and can be used in a number of fishing situations - and is ideal for freshwater lakes and rivers.
+A spinning reel is relatively easy to learn and can be used in several fishing situations - and is ideal for freshwater lakes and rivers.

-Once you get your rod, you are going to want to make sure you actually understand how to use the device.
-To help you out we have put together this quick primer on how to case a spinning reel/rod/.
+Once you purchase a rod, you are going to want to make sure you understand how to use the device.
+To help you out, we have put together this quick primer on how to case a spinning reel/rod/.

 Making the Cast